 From a regulatory perspective, the group benefits from a rolling 25-year licence and a regulatory regime in which regulators - including the economic regulator, Ofwat - are required to have regard to the principles of best regulatory practice.
 These include that regulation should be carried out in a way that is transparent, accountable, proportionate, consistent and targeted.
-Ofwat's primary duties provide that it should protect consumers' interests, by promoting effective competition wherever appropriate; secure that the company properly carries out its statutory functions; secure that the company can finance the proper carrying out of these functions - in particular through securing reasonable returns on capital; and secure that the company takes steps to meet long-term demands for water supplies and wastewater services.
+Ofwat's primary duties provide that it should protect consumers' interests, by promoting effective competition wherever appropriate; secure that the company properly carries out its statutory functions; secure that the company can finance the proper carrying out of these functions - in particular through securing reasonable returns on capital; and secure that water and wastewater supply systems have long-term resilience and that the company takes steps to meet long-term demands for water supplies and wastewater services.